-Everything that goes into a serving of G Fuel explained (within reason, of course).
+Everything that goes into a serving of G Fuel is explained (within reason, of course) in this section.

 G Fuel ingredients are separated into 3 distinct complexes.
 Namely, the Energy Complex, the Focus Complex, and the Antioxidant Complex.

-G Fuel’s Energy Complex consist of 1.85g of the following ingredients:
+G Fuel’s Energy Complex consists of 1.85g of the following ingredients:

 - L-Citrulline Malate